thundergolfer/dropbox-style-python-repo/README.md

 ## Development

-⚠️ Development within this repository is only known to work on _Linux_, due to restrictions of the Dropbox Bazel rules (or perhaps just my inability to get the rules working outside of Linux).
+⚠️ Development within this repository is only known to work on _Linux_, due to restrictions of the Dropbox Bazel rules (or perhaps just my inability to get the rules working on OSX).

 ### Github Codespaces